wp-plugins/vubon-hover-effects/readme.txt

 <p>
-2. You will see the Hover information option panel with <strong>Field 5</strong>
+2. You will see the Hover information option panel with <strong>3 fields</strong>
 </p>

 <p>